Semi Tourist: A Truckers Guide to Fine Dining, Culture, and Adventure

 Our next place was much nicer.
 It was right in town and had cold and hot running water.
 The wood-cooking stove (Malleable brand this time) heated the incoming water and stored it in a tank.
 Isn’t it amazing that I can remember the brand names of the wood stoves – I think it’s because Mother was so pleased to have a good stove like her mom had – and the name was on it in big letters.
 Of course the stove wasn’t always on, so the water wasn’t always hot, but conversely sometimes the water was scalding hot.

 My job was to split and stack the firewood and bust up the chunks of coal into useable sized to fit in the stove.
 The coal was delivered in large chunk – about 1 foot (1/3m) diameter.
 Most people had coal cellars that opened to the outside by stairs, and coal furnaces.
-We had the kitchen stove and a pot bellied stove for winter heat.
-After the low-grade coal was burned there were many cinders and “clinkers” (large glassified cinders) left over that I had the honor to carry our.
+We had the kitchen stove and a potbellied stove for winter heat.
+After the low-grade coal was burned there were many cinders and “clinkers” (large glassified cinders) left over that I had the honor to carry out.
 Sometimes we (us kids) would take a gunny sack and walk the tracks picking up small pieces of a better grade of coal that had fallen off the coal tender of the locomotives.
 We’d also collect discarded beer bottles and sell ‘em to the tavern for a penny.
-About this time period, they came out with Margarine and it was white – but everybody mixed in yellow dye.
-The dairy farmers had gotten a law passed to make it illegal to sell it already colored yellow but that law was soon repealed in most states.
-Mom got an electric washing machine that had a large button with which to release the wringer if you hand got caught in it.
-She had had her hand mangled as a child by the reins from a team of horses that bolted and she apparently didn’t want a hand crushing repeat.
-W had an outhouse here too, but the neighbors across the street had indoor plumbing.
+About this time period, they came out with Margarine, and it was white – but everybody mixed in yellow dye.
+The dairy farmers had gotten a law passed to make it illegal to sell it already colored yellow, but that law was soon repealed in most states.
+Mom got an electric washing machine that had a large button with which to release the wringer if your hand got caught in it.
+She had had her hand mangled as a child by the reins from a team of horses that bolted, and she apparently didn’t want a hand crushing repeat.
+We had an outhouse here too, but the neighbors across the street had indoor plumbing.

 Swallowed up by a cesspool